Updated On 15 February, 2023

 Privacy and Security of Health Care Data under HIPAA

-Specifically, in the context of privacy and security of health care data HIPAA, Title II lays down various policies and procedures for maintaining privacy and security of protected health information (PHI) by the covered entities.
+Specifically, in the context of privacy and HIPPA security of health care data, Title II lays down various policies and procedures for maintaining privacy and security of protected health information (PHI) by the covered entities.
 Here, the covered entities include health care providers, health plans, health care clearinghouses (for example, community health care information systems, billing service providers, etc.), medical service providers, hospitals and hospital chains, and any other entity which transmits health care data of individuals in a manner regulated by the provisions of HIPAA.
 In addition, various offenses related to PHI have been identified along with criminal and civil penalties for violations under the Act.

 One of the most significant parts of Title II is Part C – Administrative Simplification.
 Under this part, HIPAA empowers the US Department of Human and Health Services, or HHS, to create standards and rules for increasing the efficiency of health care systems while dealing with PHI.
 So far, HHS has promulgated 5 rules which are as follows –